ServBay Cross-Platform Data Migration Guide

 /Applications/ServBay/data/servbay/config.data

-Step 8: Reinstall the ServBay Root CA
+Step 8: Reinstall ServBay Root CA

 - Open the ServBay application.

-- On the settings page, find the
+- On the settings page, locate the

 ServBay Root CA